mobkits/pull-to-refresh/Readme.md

 # Pull-to-refresh

-  A pull to refresh component.
+  A pull to refresh component for user loves elegence solution.

   [demo](http://chemzqm.github.io/pull-to-refresh).

   **works on touch device only**

-  Avoid to use transition with dragging.
+  Tip: Avoid to use transition with dragging.

 ## Installation